 - Youth services Staff note the feedback of the Youth Advisory Group, which crosses multiple areas of Council.
 It is noted that the feedback asks Council to actively advocate for youth issues, and to actively encourage youth-focused activities and spaces - Ruakaka Recreation Centre Staff note the submission is requesting broad support only, not a specific request.
-Ruakaka Recreation Centre is already supported by Council with an annual grant, and is eligible to apply to the Partnership Fund for up to \$150k for new works - Ngunguru planting programme Staff note the submission is requesting broad support for the Puke Kopipi Restoration Group, not a specific request.
+Ruakaka Recreation Centre is already supported by Council with an annual grant, and is eligible to apply to the Partnership Fund for up to \$150k for new works.
+It also received a letter of support as a result of its submission to the 2015 - 2025 Long Term Plan. - Ngunguru planting programme Staff note the submission is requesting broad support for the Puke Kopipi Restoration Group, not a specific request.
 The group can apply to Council's Community Fund for support as they have done in previous funding rounds. - Whangarei Community Patrol Staff note that this group has already applied to the Community Fund.

-Council notes these submissions and suggest that no changes be made to the draft Annual Plan 2019 - 2020.
+Council notes these submissions and, with the exception of the Camera Obscura, that no changes be made to the draft Annual Plan 2019 - 2020.